-Professor Gerber has undertaken extensive research into the human rights issues facing sexual and gender minorities around the world, including marriage equality in the West and the ongoing criminalisation of same-sex sexual conduct between consenting adults in 75 countries.
+Professor Gerber has undertaken extensive research into the human rights issues facing sexual and gender minorities around the world, including marriage equality in the West and the ongoing criminalisation of same-sex sexual conduct between consenting adults in over 70 countries.
 Professor Gerber developed www.antigaylaws.org which sets out the laws criminalising homosexuality around the world is a highly sought after resource providing reliable, accurate and up-to-date information about the laws used to persecute LGBTI individuals.

 Professor Gerber played a pivotal role in Victoria, in 2014, enacting legislation to allow for the expunging of convictions for consensual gay sex in the days before it was decriminalised.
 Professor Gerber’s research in this area, Wiping the slate clean: Historic convictions for gay sex must be expunged and Should gay men still be labeled criminals?, was picked up by mainstream media and subsequently politicians with the result that Victoria became the first state in Australia to right this wrong of past convictions for gay sex (see The Conversation).
 Many other states and territories have since followed this lead.